ssenhouse/Project1/README.md

 ![Risky optimal portfolio efficient frontier](/images/risky_portfolio_efficient_frontier.png)

 # MonteCarlo Forecast:
 Using the weighted assets determined by our risk model, our team forecasted the optimized portfolios over the time horizon inputted by the user (in this case, 10 years).
-The results of our forcast for the lowest and highest risk tolerances are below:
+The results of our forecast for the lowest and highest risk tolerances are below:

 ## Risk Avoidant Client
 The 10 year Monte Carlo forecast predicted, within a 95% confidence interval, that the expected returns will be between 0.78 and 1.41% for the least risk tolerant client.